Emergent-Epidemics/H5N1_US2024_timeline/README.md

 We want to thank all the individuals and organizations across the world who have been willing and able to report data in as open and timely manner as possible.

 ### Data
 1. Timeline Data/ H5N1 US Timeline 2024.csv - Contains detailed information on events related to the H5N1 outbreak in the US.
+2. Timeline Image/* - Contains images of the timelines.
 The timeline images are no longer being updated.
 Please see [Think Global Health](https://www.thinkglobalhealth.org/article/timeline-h5n1-bird-flu-outbreak-us).
-2. Timeline Image/* - Contains images of the timelines.\
 3. WastewaterSCAN data/wastewater_scan_h5_usa.csv - Contains data on positive H5 results from WastewaterSCAN sites.

 ### License